-Now that we’re over a month into the New Year – are you sticking with your New Year’s Resolutions?
+Now that we’re into the New Year – are you sticking with your New Year’s Resolutions?
 While eating healthy, hitting the gym, and losing those holiday pounds are often high on the resolution list – it’s important to remember the importance of saving water.
 Did you resolve to save more water this year?

 If you’re looking for helpful tips and ideas to save water, you’ve come to the right place.
 WaterSense, a voluntary partnership program sponsored by the U.S. Environmental Protection Agency (EPA) has created an excellent resource to help you stay on track.